robin-rpr/bgpdata/README.md

 1. Build the Docker image for the various services.
 2. Start the services and initialize the Databases.
 3. Serve a user interface at [`http://localhost:8080`](http://localhost:8080)
-4. And begin the data collection process from [RIPE NCC RIS](https://ris.ripe.net/) Live.
+4. And begin the data collection process from [Route Views](https://www.routeviews.org/) and [RIPE NCC RIS](https://ris.ripe.net/) collectors.

 ### Accessing the Application